 When it comes to tax scams, you might often get what you’re compelled to believe are ‘legitimate’ calls from the ATO.
 Through these bogus calls, you’re either persuaded or threatened to give your information or transfer money.
 You might get calls that will threaten to “arrest you for tax fraud unless you transfer money immediately”, or persuade you to “pay your tax debt pronto”.

 Of course, they’re all tax scams.
-The ATO has distinctly highlighted some common scamming methods, and clearly stated that it doesn’t take up on the actions alleged by the bogus calls.
+The ATO has distinctly highlighted some common scamming methods and clearly stated that it doesn’t take up the actions alleged by the bogus calls.

-One of the ways they carry out tax scams is: they gather your classified information, collect their fees, and then disappear.
+One of the ways they carry out tax scams is: they gather your classified information, collecting their fees, and then disappearing.
 They might also impersonate your real tax preparer by contacting you with an email address that’s similar to your actual agent’s.
 In the end, you might get tricked into giving out your information to them.

 With tax scams shadowing this tax season, you can avoid them by considering the following measures:

 The earlier you sort your finances and file your taxes, the sooner you’ll get your tax refund.
 This way, you won’t have to rush until the end of the deadline to contact a tax agent.
 So in a sense, you’ll be able to avoid tax scams and stay ahead of the game.

 Don’t casually share your information with people over the internet – whether it be via email or the cloud, and ensure that your network is secure.
 Update your cybersecurity, and only open links and share files with trusted sources.

 Before you respond to emails or calls from the ATO, verify if the source is real or not.
 Don’t forget to note the key things that the ATO has specified regarding their tax procedures, or ask your registered tax agent to look into it.